williamvgs/to-do-list/README.md

 # to-do-list
-A to do list made with javascript
+A to do list made with javascript html and css